CodingAvenue/codestop-course-php-oop/content/Methods/Methods.facts.md

 Method names should begin with a letter or an underscore and then followed by any combination of letters, numbers, or underscores.

-The `$this` pseudo-variable is used to access the class properties and methods within the class.
+The `$this` pseudo-variable represents the current instance of a class and is used to access class properties or methods.

 Code: